cwpearson/stencil/README.md

 ```
 test/test_cpu "<case name>" -c "<section name>"
 ```
+With `USE_CUDA_GRAPH=ON`, errors may be reported inconsistently, very late, or be nonsense (e.g., `715 invalid instruction` when a stream was on a wrong device).
+Using a newer CUDA version can improve aspects of error reporting.
+If there is an error, it probably indicates an actual problem, just not necessarily the problem CUDA reports.

 It may be useful to run tests under `cuda-memcheck`.
 `cuda-memcheck` may report spurious errors from `cudaDeviceEnablePeerAccess`, so we disable reporting API errors.
 All API calls are checked at runtime at all optimization levels, so errors will always surface.
+With `USE_CUDA_GRAPH=ON`, `cuda-memcheck` may not report errors.
 ```
 cuda-memcheck --report-api-errors no test/test_cuda
 ```